Amanda-WangXiao/NLP-Python-Exercise/README.md

 #3_passage cos distance
 Using Gensim and pre-trained word2vec model (GoogleNews-vectors-negative300.bin) to calculate the cosine distance between two passages.
 Also, with the help of Alir3z4/stop-words to do data pre-processing (Link: https://github.com/Alir3z4/stop-words).

+#4_MLPtrain with packaged dataset
+Using sklearn to train a MLPClassifer based on neural network with original packaged datasets.